American Electric Power Company - Consensus Indicates Potential 12.5% Upside

 American Electric Power Company found using ticker (AEP) have now 14 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 118 and 80 with a mean TP of 106.36.
-With the stocks previous close at 94.52 this now indicates there is a potential upside of 12.5%.
-There is a 50 day moving average of 97.77 and the 200 day moving average is 91.28.
-The company has a market capitalisation of $48,448m.
-Company Website: https://www.aep.com
+The target price ranges between 118 and 80 with the average target price sitting at 106.07.
+With the stocks previous close at 94.27 this is indicating there is a potential upside of 12.5%.
+The 50 day moving average now sits at 97.27 and the 200 day MA is 91.6.
+The market capitalisation for the company is $48,900m.
+Visit the company website at: https://www.aep.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.